onyzhin/weather-app/README.md

 ### State management
 For state management, I could use NgRx, @ngrx/component-store, or NGXS.
 But for such a tiny project(and to make the development a bit faster) I decided to use a custom implementation of the store, based on BehaviorSubject.
 Basic requirements were:
-- define a state interface and set the initial state
+- Define a state interface and set the initial state
-- update state
+- Update state
-- select state (selected stated should be returned as an Observable)
+- Select state (selected stated should be returned as an Observable)

 *The abstraction layer makes all components independent of the state management solution.
 So, if the project becomes very big and complex it'll be easy to replace the solution.*